eithan1231/jobber/README.md

 ### Future additions

+- Migrate entrypoint.js to its own package with bundling
+- Migrate the Framed TCP protocol to its own package which can be shared by the Server and Entrypoint packages.
 - Run jobs within an isolated context for security, this will be most likely in the form of Docker.
 - Support other languages (python? native binaries?).
 - Support CommonJS?